Eoin-Moffatt/2406576-2405589-2301031-2410367-2409419-1805-final-project/README.md

 - commented key code is in failed.js
 15/3/24
 - creating the floating platform
-- made so floating platform so it chnages direction
+- made so floating platform so it changes direction
 - floating platform also triggers boolean
 - *it's possible for the character to become stuck in the lava if moved at wrong time